purva98/easy-bnn-with-tf2.0/README.md

 So, for it to be easier, use TFP in this exact version, and TF 2.0 if you want to use Gradient Tape and @tf.function

-TensorFlow version: 2.0.0-beta1
+#### TensorFlow version: 2.0.0-beta1

-TensorFlow Probability version: 0.9.0-dev20190912
+#### TensorFlow Probability version: 0.9.0-dev20190912

+I also implemented a model optimized in "raw TensorFlow 1.14"

 Even though I did implement my model independently, I must give credit to zhulingchen GitHub user, as he made and excelent tutorial, without the one I wouldn't be able to implement my humble model.

-By the way, here is the link for his repository.
+By the way, here is the link for his repository: https://github.com/zhulingchen/tfp-tutorial